code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 Interested candidates should email a resume or LinkedIn profile to <a href="mailto:jobs@code.org">jobs@code.org</a>.

-## <a name="operations-intern" href="#operations-intern">Operations Intern (Seattle,Wa)</a>
-**Job Summary:**

-Job Status:		Part-time (April/May unpaid);
-Full-time (June-August stipend available)

-Code.org is looking for an Operations Intern to join Code.org’s Operations team.
-Responsibilities of the position include:

-- Coordinate event logistics (dates, location, travel, accommodations, catering); act as primary logistics point-of-contact
-- Update and manage attendee lists
-- Utilize our customer service system to respond to professional development questions from teachers in a timely manner
-- Attend and participate in meetings and record notes/follow-up items, as appropriate
-- Respond to requests for information, distribute materials externally
-- Special projects (perform research, prepare documentation, develop templates, etc.)

-**Qualifications:**

-Must be extremely detail-oriented, possess exceptional writing and communications ability in English, and be tech-savvy (computer science background/experience not required).
-Must also be a self-starter, able to multi-task cheerfully, excel under pressure, and work independently with a geographically dispersed team.
-Candidate should be flexible and willing to work in a fast-paced, start-up environment.

-- Minimum 2 years of undergraduate studies completed
-- Experience with Google suite of products
-- Ability to work legally in the United States

-Email resumes or LinkedIn profiles to <a href="mailto:jobs@code.org">jobs@code.org</a>

 ## <a name="data-scientist" href="#data-scientist">Data Scientist / Quantitative Data Analyst (Seattle, WA preferred)</a>